 Save Large Amounts of Data with the Seagate 2-Bay NAS Server

-If you haven’t gotten on the bandwagon lately and looked into NAS, you may be missing out on one of the most exciting technological advancements for the home since the advent of Dogs Playing Poker paintings.
-Okay, a little more advanced than that.
+If you haven’t gotten on the bandwagon lately and looked into NAS, you may be missing out on one of the most exciting technological advancements for the home since the advent of wireless routers.
 Network attached storage (NAS) is becoming increasingly popular among home entertainment enthusiasts, archivists, and small, work-at-home entrepreneurs.

 The reason?
 Network attached storage allows you the freedom to store large volumes of digital data and access that data from within your network.
 You can put every baby picture, every video, every freelanced article you’ve ever written in one place, and access that data from a client meeting, in a class, or at your mom’s house.
 And the ability to share those files with others cuts back on miscommunication, flash drive storage mishaps (I just had a flash memory card freak out on me—something to do with the NFTS partition—and I lost valuable data on the way to a meeting), or other miscues.
 What’s on the NAS stays on the NAS, just like Las Vegas.

 There are a number of NAS manufacturers out there, and each offers something in their enclosures that sets them apart.
 A fully loaded enclosure should have the basics—the ability to centralize tasks through a stable and efficient operating system, speedy transfer rates, the ability to interface with a large variety of protocols (like FTP, SMTP mail servers and printer protocols), and RAID management.
 Throw in remote mobile access, enhanced browser support, and a couple of security measures and you have my vote.